LLNL/apollo/HOWTO.md

 `ENABLE_HIP` enables event-based timing of HIP kernels in Apollo (default OFF: used for timing async launched HIP kernels)

+`BUILD_SHARED_LIBS` builds Apollo as a shared library instead of static (default OFF)

 `ENABLE_JIT_DTREE` enables JIT compilation of decision tree evaluation (default OFF: **experimental**, available only with Apollo builtin ML Library, i.e., when `ENABLE_OPENCV=OFF`)

 By default all those flags are OFF and without setting them builds a fully working Apollo runtime library that can time synchronously executing code regions.
 When asynchronous CUDA/HIP kernels are used it is required to set `ENABLE_CUDA` or `ENABLE_HIP` to ON.
 It is recommended to use the builtin ML library instead of OpenCV (so ENABLE_OPENCV=OFF)